 An excursion exploring the trail of Cami de Sa Figuera

 "One of the many things I love about living in Mallorca is the fact that our local town hall together with the Consell Insular (the island’s governing body) provides so many cultural events and activities for local residents - often free of charge!"

 Your local town hall sponsors many free activities.
 Whether you are long-term renters or owners, you have fun and free activities available to you.

 In addition to the many fiestas there are sporting events, theatrical productions, open air concerts during the summer months, and from time to time interesting cultural excursions one of which I joined recently.

+It was in early March.
 We travelled by coach from our home town of Andratx to the town of Soller, and from there we walked with a local guide to the Port of Soller along an ancient road, the Cami de Sa Figuera which in 1561 was used by invading Saracen pirates who, I am pleased to say, were successfully fought off by the local farmers and townspeople.

 The road which is little more than a path in places, passes through a lush green area known as the orchard of Soller.
 This area is important in the cultivation of olive trees many of which are hundreds of years old and still producing excellent olives and olive oil.
-There are also citrus trees heavy with fruit at this time of the year, growing on the lower slopes of the mountains.
+There are also citrus trees heavy with fruit during this time of the year, growing on the lower slopes of the mountains.

 Being part of the Tramuntana mountain range, this is a very hilly terrain but farmers, over the course of several centuries, have maximized the amount of land that may be used for agricultural purposes by building stepped terraces supported by dry stone walls thus creating a very attractive landscape.